-There’s no way to say what kind of fee a financial advisor should charge you – AUM, flat, or hourly – because it depends on your specific situation.
+There’s no way to say what kind of fee a financial advisor should charge you – AUM, flat, advice only, or hourly – because it depends on your specific situation.

 However, whatever fee they charge, there should be total transparency, and the fee should be as low as possible.

 Now, there’s nothing to say that someone who charges a flat or hourly fee will be doing you right.
 The value must be there.
 But flat and hourly fee advisors do tend to be more transparent empirically.
 There may be other fees that come along with the package – fees for the underlying investments, custodial fees, transaction costs, and all sorts of other miscellaneous expenses.

 Pay attention, get it in writing, and do the math for yourself.
 Don’t rely on their calculations – always do your own.